NREL/EVVE/README.md

 evve_orog = orographic(ds)

 # Estimate the orographic updraft using the EVVE model
-evve_orog.calcOrographicUpdraft(wdir = 270,      # desired wind direction in typical wind convention,
+evve_orog.calcOrographicUpdraft(wdir = 270,      # desired wind dir in typical wind convention
-                                h = 120,         # height of interest where the updrafts will be estimated wspdAtRef = 8,   # wind speed at a reference height of 80 m AGL model = 'evve'   # model of interest.
+                                h = 120,         # height where the updrafts will be estimated wspdAtRef = 8,   # wind speed at a reference height of 80 m AGL model = 'evve'   # model of interest.
 Options are 'evve' or 'bo04' )